Maria Butyrskaya: Early career

 As a child, Butyrskaya was coached by Irina Nifontova for eight years.
-After she decided to retire, Butyrskaya had a couple of coaches, one of whom told her she had no talent, and then contacted Vladimir Korolov.
+After she decided to retire, Butyrskaya had a couple of coaches, one of whom told her she had no talent, and then contacted Vladimir Kovalev.
 He improved her compulsory figures but they were then dropped from competitions.
-After Korolov moved to Greece, Butyrskaya was coached by Viktor Kudriavtsev for several years until he told her that she was strong technically but he could not help her mentally.
+After Kovalev moved to Greece, Butyrskaya was coached by Viktor Kudriavtsev for several years until he told her that she was strong technically but he could not help her mentally.
 Her coach then became Elena Tchaikovskaia.

 Butyrskaya competed for the Soviet Union until its dissolution and then began representing Russia.
 She first showed promise with a victory ahead of veterans Josée Chouinard and Tonya Harding at the 1992 Skate Canada International, with her free skate including five triples, and then placed 5th in her European Championship debut.
 At the 1993 World Championships, Butyrskaya did not advance past the qualifying round, which resulted in Russia having no entry in ladies' singles at the 1994 Olympics.
 In the 1993–94 season, she finished second behind Olga Markova at the Russian Nationals and 4th behind Markova at that year's Europeans.
 Markova thus received Russia's lone berth to the 1994 World Championships.